dataforgoodfr/batch7_satellite_ges/README.md

 First approach: peak detection from OCO2 & inference from inventory data [in progress]

-- Detect peak in satellite data by looking at CO² Plumes
+- Detect peak in satellite data by looking at CO² Plumes, 2 step methodology
-	- Taking into account intrinsic complexity of OCO2 data, notably: High variance across ‘background’ Co2 level across the globe Peaks detected need to take into the background level, narrowness & incompleteness of plumes observations (due to clouds / fogs / …)
+	- Taking into account intrinsic complexity of OCO2 data, notably: High variance across ‘background’ Co2 level across the globe, narrowness & incompleteness of plumes observations (due to clouds / fogs / …), ...
-	- We have a 2 step methodology to detect peaks
-	    	- Identification of local ‘peaks’ through Gaussian fits (curve_fit)
+	- Step 1: Identification of local ‘peaks’ through Gaussian fits (curve_fit)
-		- Elimination of irrelevant peaks to keep only ‘true’ anomalies: So far, through a quite drastic & manual methodology, with rules to keep only clear Gaussians, with good R2, with complete plumes, clearly distinguishing from background level ; Objective to improve this part with algo-based anomaly detection
+	- Step 2: Elimination of irrelevant peaks to keep only ‘true’ anomalies: So far, through a quite drastic & manual methodology, with rules to keep only clear Gaussians, with good R2, with complete plumes, clearly distinguishing from background level ; Objective to improve this part with algo-based anomaly detection

 - Aggregate known sources of CO² from inventory data: Using EDGAR & World Resource Institute